Hopper (particulate collection container): Process

 Materials can be added either manually or automatically to the top of a hopper.
 For dust collection, it enters the hopper from a collection device.
 For example, baghouses are shaken or blown with compressed air to release caked-on dust from the bag.
 Precipitators use a rapping system to release the dirt.
 The crumbling dust falls into the hopper.
 Once the material in the hopper reaches capacity, it is released through an opening in the bottom with a diameter of about 8–12 in.
 Hoppers are rectangular or circular in cross section but have sides that slope at about a 60° angle.
 Slanted sides make it easier for the contained material to flow out.
 Conveyors are sometimes used to carry away the particulate matter.

 Important components

 Hopper walls are often insulated to protect the outside environment and personnel from the contents.
 Often, the bottom 1/4 – 1/3 of the container is heated to eliminate the possibility of condensation inside the hopper.

 The greatest difficulty associated with the removal of very fine material, like flour or dust, from a hopper is the compaction of the material.
 Moisture content, particle shape and size, and vibration are all factors that contribute to compaction.
-Typically, with such fine materials, vibrators are installed on the outer walls of a hopper to shake and release the material, however other kind of discharging aids can be considered if necessary.
+Typically, with such fine materials, vibrators are installed on the outer walls of a hopper to shake and release the material, however other kinds of discharging aids can be considered if necessary.